bombasticSlacks/Aspirant/Game/Magic-Modifiers.md

 ### Cone
 *Action modifier (-3)*
-The attack affects everyone in a cone of 45 degrees and 9 meters in front of you.
+The attack affects everyone in a cone directed at a target [Close](Movement#Close) to you.

 ### EMP
 *Action modifier (-1)*